crolllab/teaching/Microbiome_Applications/README.md

 plot(x, y)
 ```

-## Handing in your work

-- Please hand in your work by rendering the Quarto document to HTML or PDF and upload it to the Moodle platform.
-You only need to hand in your work at the end of the _second_ session.

-## The dataset to analyze
+## The microbiome dataset to analyze

 We will look at a study entitled ["Fat, fibre and cancer risk in African Americans and rural Africans"](https://www.nature.com/articles/ncomms7342) published in 2015 in Nature Communications.
 The study investigates the association between diet and gut microbiome composition in African Americans and rural Africans.

-- The dataset is a CSV file named `diet_microbiome.csv`.
-It contains the following columns:
-  - `SampleID`: the ID of the sample
-  - `Group`: the group of the sample (African American or rural African)
-  - `Diet`: the diet of the sample (high fat, low fat, high fiber, low fiber)
-  - `Microbiome`: the microbiome composition of the sample (OTU table)

 _Question 1: Summarize in your own words and 5-10 lines the main findings of the study.
 What is the main hypothesis?
 What are the main results?
-What are the conclusions?_
+What are the conclusions?
+Focus on the microbiome part and sidestep the metabolic and tissue analyses._

+Some helpful glossary terms:
+- AFR: African
+- AA: African American
+- HE: home environment
+- DI: dietary intervention (hospital)
+- ED: endoscopy day

+Take a look at Table 1 for a description of the sampling and study design.

 ## Starting with the analyses